All About Kinesthetic Learning

 As an educator or administrator, you've likely noticed your students learn in different ways.
 For example, some may take thorough notes while others like to participate in demonstrations.
 Each student has their own learning style that affects how they comprehend information in your classroom.

-What Is a Kinesthetic Learner?
+What Is Kinesthetic Learning?

-Kinesthetic learning is a style in which learning is connected to movement, physical activity and hands-on experiences.
+Kinesthetic learning is a style in which learning is connected to body movement, physical activity and hands-on experiences.
 Kinesthetic learners interact with their environments to better understand the subject at hand.
 They prefer practical concepts over theoretical concepts because deep learning occurs through application and physical involvement in the topic.

 Kinesthetic learners prefer to actively participate in physical activity to learn a topic or skill rather than listen to a lecture or read about it.
 For example, a kinesthetic learner could watch a demonstration on how to skateboard, but to really understand the principles and techniques, they'd get on a skateboard and experiment.